IWibawa/NutriPro/Project-Management-Documentation/Software Design Document.md

   - Example: By using the app to maintain a balanced diet, a user with high blood pressure could potentially see a reduction in their blood pressure readings over time.
 ---

-## 2. Requirements
+## **2. Requirements**

-### 2.1 User Requirements
+### **2.1 User Requirements**

 1. Users shall be able to navigate between different sections of the application from a central main menu.
 2. Users shall be able to search for foods and apply filters to refine search results.
+3. <span style="color: red;">Users shall be able to apply specific nutritional filters (high protein, low carbs, low fat) to food search results. <--this is new
-3. Users shall be able to view detailed nutritional information for individual food items.
+4. Users shall be able to view detailed nutritional information for individual food items.
-4. Users shall be able to compare nutritional information of up to three food items side-by-side.
+5. Users shall be able to compare nutritional information of up to three food items side-by-side.
-5. Users shall be able to create, save, and load weekly meal plans.
+6. <span style="color: red;">Users shall be able to generate and view weekly meal plans. <--this is new
-6. Users shall be able to view a daily and weekly nutritional summary of their meal plans.
+7. Users shall be able to view a daily and weekly nutritional summary of their meal plans.
-7. Users shall be able to add food items to their meal plan directly from the search or comparison views.
+8. Users shall be able to add food items to their meal plan directly from the search or comparison views.
-8. Users shall be able to generate visual representations (charts/graphs) of nutritional data.
+9. Users shall be able to generate visual representations (charts/graphs) of nutritional data.
+10. <span style="color: red;">Users shall be able to toggle between daily and weekly views of their meal plans. <--this is new
+11. <span style="color: red;">Users shall be able to generate a random, nutritionally balanced meal plan for the entire week. <--this is new
+12. <span style="color: red;">Users shall be able to add, change, and remove individual food items from their meal plan. <--this is new

 Note: Since no specific client or user is assigned, we envision the primary users of this software to be health-conscious individuals, dieters, nutritionists, and dietitians who need to analyze and understand nutritional information for various foods quickly and efficiently.

-### 2.2 Software Requirements
-#### General
+**2.2 Software Requirements**

+**General**

 - **R1.1** The system shall provide a main menu with options to access Search, Compare, and Meal Planner functions.
 - **R1.2** The system shall display a "Nutrition Tip of the Day" on the main menu.
 - **R1.3** The system shall allow users to search for foods by name and apply nutritional filters.